War in Afghanistan (2001–2021): Coalition mistakes, Taliban start to re-organize

-Privately, the Taliban were preparing a grand offensive against the Coalition.
-It was to be several years in the making so that enough strength could be gathered.
-Mullah Dadullah was put in charge of the offensive.
-Dadullah was effective but cruel.
-He was responsible for introducing suicide bombing into wide use around 2004, as previously the Taliban had not been enamored by suicide or taking civilian lives; that had been an al-Qaeda tactic.
-A network of madrassas in Pakistan catering to Afghan refugees provided a steady stream of extremist recruits willing to die.

 As the summer of 2003 continued, Taliban attacks gradually increased in frequency.
 Dozens of Afghan government soldiers, NGO humanitarian workers, and several US soldiers died in the raids, ambushes, and rocket attacks.
 Besides guerrilla attacks, Taliban fighters began building up forces in the district of Dey Chopan District in Zabul Province.
 The Taliban decided to make a stand there.
 Over the course of the summer, up to 1,000 guerrillas moved there.
 Over 220 people, including several dozen Afghan police, were killed in August 2003.
-On 11 August 2003, NATO assumed control of ISAF.
+On 11 August, NATO assumed control of ISAF.

 Taliban leader Mullah Omar reorganized the movement, and in 2003 launched an insurgency against the government and ISAF.
 From the second half of 2003 and through 2004 operations started intensifying, with night letters followed by kidnappings and assassinations of government officials and collaborating village elders by 2005, with the former leaving villages in fear.
 Government schools and clinics were also burned down.

+Privately, the Taliban were preparing a grand offensive against the Coalition.
+It was to be several years in the making so that enough strength could be gathered.
+Mullah Dadullah was put in charge of the offensive.
+His tactics were largely effective.
+He was responsible for introducing suicide bombing into wide use around 2004, as previously the Taliban had not been enamored by suicide or taking civilian lives; that had been an Al-Qaeda tactic.
+A network of madrassas in Pakistan catering to Afghan refugees provided a steady stream of extremist recruits willing to die.

 Operation Asbury Park cleared out Taliban forces in the Dey Chopan District during the summer of 2004.
-In late 2004, the then hidden Taliban leader Mohammed Omar announced an insurgency against "America and its puppets" (referring to transitional Afghan government forces) to "regain the sovereignty of our country".
+In late 2004, the then-hidden Taliban leader Mullah Omar announced an insurgency against America and the transitional Afghan government forces to "regain the sovereignty of our country."
 The 2004 Afghan presidential election was a major target of Taliban, though only 20 districts and 200 villages elsewhere were claimed to have been successfully prevented from voting.
 Karzai was elected president of the country, now named the Islamic Republic of Afghanistan.

+The US started using drone strikes in Pakistan in 2004, starting along the Federal Tribal Areas against Taliban and Al-Qaeda militants.

-From late June through mid-July 2005, United States Navy Seals carried out Operation Red Wings as a joint military operation in Kunar Province.
+In June and July 2005, United States Navy Seals carried out Operation Red Wings as a joint military operation in Kunar Province.
 The mission intended to disrupt local Taliban led by Ahmad Shah, hopefully bringing stability and facilitating the Afghan Parliament elections scheduled for September 2005.
 The operation was a pyrrhic victory for the Coalition, with only one survivor (dramatized in the 2013 film Lone Survivor) and 19 dead.
 Operation Whalers would finish the job several weeks later.
 Taliban activity dropped significantly and Shah was seriously wounded.
 Shah was not able to undertake any significant operations subsequent to Operation Whalers in Kunar or neighboring provinces.